DHTMLX/docs-suite/docs/data_collection/index.md

 description: description
 ---

 A set of APIs that allow you to work with data of a component.
+Applicable to Chart, Combobox, DataView, Grid, List.
 ## Methods

 | Name                                            | Description                                            |